MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 > [!Important]
 > - The following settings are applicable to Microsoft Edge version 77 or later.
-> - For details on supported Operating Systems  see [Microsoft Edge supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems).
+> - For details on supported Operating Systems, see [Microsoft Edge supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems).
 > - These policies require the Microsoft Edge administrative templates to be applied.
-For more information on administrative templates for Microsoft Edge see [Configure Microsoft Edge policy settings on Windows](/deployedge/configure-microsoft-edge).
+For more information on administrative templates for Microsoft Edge, see [Configure Microsoft Edge policy settings on Windows](/deployedge/configure-microsoft-edge).
 > - Devices must be domain joined for some of the policies to take effect.

 | Policy                           | Group Policy Path  | Registry Path                               |